jtpurp/Vending-Machine-Application/README.md

 # Vending-Machine-Application
-Java application that reads an inventory file to update vending machine stock, processes user input, operates vending machine functions, and writes to an audit log file
+A pair programmed Java application intended to operate as a vending machine.
+The user can navigate through a menu designed to interact with the machine in terms of displaying available items, purchasing items, and receiving change.
+The application has the ability to read an inventory file, process user input, handle vending transactions, and write to an audit log.
+The application follows OOP principles and unit testing was performed with JUnit to ensure proper functionality.

+Technologies – Java, JUnit